shakfu/cymongoose/docs/guide/http.rst

 HTTP/HTTPS Guide
 ================

-This guide covers HTTP and HTTPS servers and clients using pymongoose.
+This guide covers HTTP and HTTPS servers and clients using cymongoose.

 HTTP Server
 -----------